-React Slick (11k ⭐) - This library is the port of jQuery slick library which is fully responsive, scales with its container, infinite looping, fully accessible with arrow key navigation, and more.
+React Slick (11.1k ⭐) — A React carousel component ported directly from slick-carousel, which has a peer-dependancy on jQuery.
+It is fully responsive, scales with its container, infinite looping, fully accessible with arrow key navigation.

-React Image Gallery (3.4k ⭐) - React carousel image gallery component with thumbnail support, mobile swipe gestures, custom rendered slides, responsive design, etc.
+React Image Gallery (3.4k ⭐) — A React component for building image galleries and carousels.
+It has thumbnail support, mobile swipe gestures, custom rendered slides, responsive design, fullscreen, right-to-left, and tons of customization options.

 Flicking (2.4k ⭐) — Reliable flexible and extendable carousel, easy-to-use and performant infinite slider, provides various scroll movement types, and supports all major web frameworks (React, Vue, Angular).

-React Responsive Carousel (2.4k ⭐) - A powerful, lightweight and fully customizable carousel component for React apps.
+React Responsive Carousel (2.5k ⭐) — A powerful, lightweight and fully customizable carousel component for React apps.
+It supports images, videos, text content or anything you want.
+Each direct child represents one slide.

 Pure React Carousel (1.5k ⭐) — A highly impartial suite of React components that can be assembled by the consumer to create a responsive and aria compliant carousel with almost no limits on DOM structure or CSS styles.